-2.4.
 Observations and measurements

-Rice plant tiller numbers were counted at 95 (Exp.
-1) and 94 (Exp.
-2) DAS.
-Rhamphicarpa fistulosa plant height was measured at 109 (Exp.
-1) and 108 (Exp.
-2) DAS on all 10 plants and then averaged.
-Rhamphicarpa fistulosa seed capsules were removed upon ripening, on a daily basis, from all 10 plants growing in a pot.
-Removed capsules were air-dried for three weeks and weighted.
-Upon maturity, opening and drying, seed capsules harvested in Exp.
-2 were also sieved using analytical sieves (mesh sizes: $500 \,\Box m - 1 \,mm$ ) to extract and weight seeds.
-All plants were destructively harvested at 122 days after sowing (DAS), when the majority of host and parasitic plants reached physiological maturity.
-Aboveground biomass dry weights were obtained for both the host and the parasite (again, all 10 plants growing in a pot) whether growing alone or in combination.
+Rice plant tiller numbers were counted at 95 DAS (experiment 1) and 94 DAS (experiment 2).
+Rhamphicarpa fistulosa plant height was measured at 109 DAS (experiment 1) and 108 DAS (experiment 2) on all ten plants and averaged.
+Rhamphicarpa fistulosa seed capsules were removed upon ripening, on a daily basis, from all ten plants growing in a pot.
+Removed capsules were air-dried for 3 weeks and weighed.
+Upon maturity, opening and drying, seed capsules harvested in experiment 2 were also sieved using analytical sieves (mesh sizes: 500 μm to 1 mm) to extract and weigh seeds.
+All plants were harvested destructively at 122 DAS, when the majority of host and parasitic plants reached physiological maturity.
+Above-ground biomass dry weights were obtained for both the host and the parasite (again, all ten plants growing in a pot), whether growing alone or in combination.
 Plants were cut off at the soil surface level.

-For rice, stem and leaves were separated before drying.
-In Exp.
-1 biomass dry weights of roots of R. fistulosa (all plants growing in a pot) and rice were assessed.
+For rice, the stem and leaves were separated before drying.
+In experiment 1, biomass dry weights of roots of R. fistulosa (all plants growing in a pot) and rice were assessed.
 These were obtained after carefully washing the root systems with water until all non-root materials were removed.
-In pots where rice and R. fistulosa were grown together, the roots of both species were separated following methods explained in Kabiri et al. (2017).
+In pots where rice and R. fistulosa were grown together, the roots of both species were separated following methods explained by Kabiri et al. (2017).

-All biomass dry weights were assessed after drying the plant materials at 70°C for 48 hours in a plant and soil drying oven and weighing on a digital lab bench-top weighing scale.
-The fraction of plant root biomass to the total plant biomass (henceforward referred to as: root fraction) was calculated as the belowground host or parasite biomass dry weight divided by the sum of the below- and aboveground host or parasite biomass dry weight, obtained from all plants growing in a pot.
+All biomass dry weights were assessed after drying the plant materials at 70 °C for 48 h in a plant and soil drying oven and weighing on a digital laboratory bench-top weighing scale.
+The fraction of plant root biomass out of the total plant biomass (henceforward referred to as root fraction) was calculated as the below-ground host or parasite biomass dry weight divided by the sum of the below- and above-ground host or parasite biomass dry weight, obtained from all plants growing in a pot.

-2.5.
 Statistical analyses

-Data analyses were done in R, Version 3.5.1 for Mac (Urbanek et al., 2016).
-Data analyses were performed for each experiment separately, considering differences in environmental conditions and nutrient compositions of the fertiliser treatments.
-Host plant and parasite height and biomass (both aboveground and roots) were analysed using a linear analysis of covariance model, with treatment (host alone, parasite alone, host and parasite) as the threelevel categorical factor, and nutrient dose as a covariant.
-Analysis of covariance (ANCOVA) was done using R script ancovas.R, to compare the adjusted means of parameters of the host plant grown with or without the parasite and parameters of the parasite grown with or without a host plant (e.g. Mangiafico, 2015, McDonald, 2014).
-Host-plant tiller numbers were analysed with a generalised linear model (GLM), which had a log link and quasibinomial errors, to allow for overdistribution.
-The GLM had a categorical factor with two levels (host alone, host and parasite) and nutrient level as a covariate.
+Data analyses were done in R v.3.5.1 for Mac (Urbanek et al., 2016).
+Data analyses were performed for each experiment separately, considering differences in environmental conditions and nutrient compositions of the fertilizer treatments.
+Host plant and parasite height and biomass (both above-ground and roots) were analysed using a linear analysis of covariance (ANCOVA) model, with treatment (host alone; parasite alone; host and parasite) as the three-level categorical factor and nutrient dose as a covariant.
+The ANCOVA was done using R script ancovas.R, to compare the adjusted means of parameters of the host plant grown with or without the parasite and parameters of the parasite grown with or without a host plant (e.g. McDonald, 2014; Mangiafico, 2015).
+Host-plant tiller numbers were analysed with a generalized linear model (GLM), which had a log link and quasi-binomial errors, to allow for overdistribution.
+The GLM had a categorical factor with two levels (host alone; host and parasite) and nutrient level as a covariate.
 The relationship between total biomass (host and parasite) and parasite biomass used a linear regression model with no intercept and was based on mean values.
 Pearson correlation analyses were conducted between all parasite (R. fistulosa) and host (O. sativa) parameters.

-3. RESULTS
+RESULTS